UnitedHealth Group: 1970s–1990s

+2000s

-In 2001, EverCare, a UnitedHealth Group subsidiary merged with LifeMark Health Plans In 2002, UnitedHealth Group acquired GeoAccess and Medicaid insurance company AmeriChoice.
+In 2001, EverCare, a UnitedHealth Group subsidiary, merged with LifeMark Health Plans In 2002, UnitedHealth Group acquired GeoAccess and Medicaid insurance company AmeriChoice.
 In 2003, UnitedHealth Group acquired Mid Atlantic Medical Services, an insurer serving Maryland, Washington D.C., Virginia, Delaware and West Virginia.
 Also in 2003, UnitedHealth Group acquired Golden Rule Financial, a provider of health savings accounts.
 On July 21, 2003, Exante Bank started operating in Salt Lake City, Utah, as a Utah state-chartered industrial loan corporation.
 It changed its name to OptumHealth Bank in 2008 and to Optum Bank in 2012.

 In April 2004, UnitedHealth Group acquired Touchpoint Health Plan, a Wisconsin health plan.
 In July 2004, the company acquired Oxford Health Plans.

 In December 2005, the company acquired PacifiCare Health Systems.
 It agreed to divest parts of PacifiCare's commercial health insurance business in Tucson, Arizona and Boulder, Colorado to satisfy antitrust regulator concerns, and also agreed to end its network access agreement with Blue Shield of California.
 The Tucson business was sold to Cigna.
-The company acquired Prescription Solutions, another pharmacy benefit manager, as part of its acquisition of PacifiCare Health Systems.
+The company acquired Prescription Solutions, another pharmacy benefits manager, as part of its acquisition of PacifiCare Health Systems.
 This business was later rebranded OptumRx.

 In February 2006, the company acquired John Deere Health Care.
+The same year, William W. McGuire stepped down as chairman and director due to his involvement in the employee stock options scandal.
+He was replaced by CEO Stephen Hemsley who had served as president and COO and a member of the board of directors.
+McGuire's exit compensation from UnitedHealth was anticipated to be $1.1 billion, but he only received $618 million after returning $420 million in stock options.

 In February 2008, the company acquired Sierra Health Services for $2.6 billion.
 As part of the transaction, to obtain regulatory approval, 25,000 customers were sold to Humana.
 In July 2009, UnitedHealth Group agreed to acquire Health Net's Northeast licensed subsidiaries for up to $570 million in payments spread out over two years.
-Through 2010 and into 2011, senior executives of the company met monthly with executives of other health insurers to limit the effect of the health care reform law.